File Edit

 Quit without saving

-To rename a file, you can use the mv (move) command.
-You will specify the original file as the first argument and the new filename as the second argument.
+Use the mv (move) command to rename a file.
+Provide the original filename as the first argument and the new name as the second.

 Questions